 STEPS IN PERFORMING RESEARCH

-Newspapers (regional and ethnic perspectives), TV clips, etc.
+Review various general and special-topic newspapers (regional and ethnic perspectives), TV clips, etc.

 Academic Search Complete